Montana

 When in Earth’s history did Yellowstone’s volcanism begin?
 Let’s look at the calendar to find out.

-Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
+[ad_1] Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
 This week’s contribution is from Shaul Hurwitz, Research Hydrologist with the U.S. Geological Survey.
-The timing of major events in Earth’s long history are continuously being refined as the accuracy and precision of dating methods improves and as …
+The timing of major events in Earth’s long history are continuously being refined as the accuracy and precision of dating methods improves and …

 Read moreWhen in Earth’s history did Yellowstone’s volcanism begin?
 Let’s look at the calendar to find out.